Stewart Friesen: NASCAR

 After missing the playoffs in 2020, Friesen later abandoned a full-time Truck schedule and skipped a race at Kansas Speedway in order to run the Short Track Super Series at Port Royal Speedway.
 On the night of the Kansas truck event, Friesen finished second to Mat Williamson in a $53,000-to-win race at Port Royal.

 Friesen returned with his No. 52 team to the Truck Series full-time in 2021, and despite having a worse season and missing the playoffs in 2020, HFR remained with Toyota.
 Later in the year, Friesen would make his debut in the NASCAR Cup Series, driving the No. 77 for Spire Motorsports in the series' new dirt race at Bristol.
 Despite driving a Toyota in the Truck Series, Friesen drove for Spire, a Chevrolet team, in this one race.
 He finished 23rd, one lap down.
-Despite not winning a Truck race for the second straight season, Friesen made the Playoffs, scored his best of 2nd in the season finale at Phoenix, and finished sixth in the final standings.
+Despite not winning a Truck race for the second straight season, Friesen made the Playoffs, scored his best of second in the season finale at Phoenix, and finished sixth in the final standings.

 On May 20, 2022, Friesen broke a 54-race winless streak in the Truck Series by scoring his third career victory at Texas after passing Christian Eckes for the lead in Overtime.

+Friesen returned to the Truck Series in 2023.
+He scored five top-fives and seven top-tens, but went winless and missed the playoffs.
+He finished twelfth in the final standings.

+The 2024 season would follow a similar trend, with Friesen scoring seven top-ten finishes and one top-five, as well as a pole at Nashville.
+He would again finish twelfth in the standings.

+Friesen started the 2025 season with a 23rd-place finish at Daytona.
+Friesen broke a 72-race drought with a win at Michigan in triple-overtime.

+On July 28th, Friesen was competing in a Super DIRTcar Series event at the Autodrome Drummond when he suffered a high-speed accident that resulted in a fractured pelvis and right leg.
+Friesen was forced to sit-out the remainder of the season due to the injuries he suffered.
+Christopher Bell filled in for him at Watkins Glen, and Kaden Honeycutt, who had just been released from his ride at Niece Motorsports, would drive for the final eight races, starting at Richmond.

 Personal life

 Friesen grew up in Niagara-on-the-Lake, Ontario, and played hockey as a child.
 He attended the University of Windsor, attaining a degree in science.

 Friesen is married to Jessica Friesen (née Zemken).
 The two have one son.
 Friesen and his wife also run a t-shirt printing business (One-Zee Tees), which was originally a fallback plan in case racing did not work out.
 They live in Sprakers, New York.
-Like her husband, Jessica also is a dirt racing driver and she attempted to make her Truck Series debut in a second HFR truck, the No. 62, at the Bristol dirt race in 2021.
-However, she failed to qualify after the qualifying heat races were canceled due to rain.